Equity & Inclusion

-In April 2021, Niijaansinaanik Child and Family Services will be designated by the Province of Ontario, as a child welfare authority to deliver child protection services under the Child, Youth and Family Services Act of Ontario.
+In April 2021, Niijaansinaanik Child and Family Services was designated by the Province of Ontario, as a child welfare authority to deliver child protection services under the Child, Youth and Family Services Act of Ontario.

 Niijaansinaanik Child and Family Services is a culture-based organization responsive to the holistic needs of all Indigenous children, youth and families.
 Niijaansinaanik provides services that reflect values, beliefs, and principles rooted within Indigenous culture.

 The Children’s Aid Society of the District of Nipissing and Parry Sound and Niijaansinaanik Child and Family Services are working collaboratively to complete the gradual transfer of cases for the following First Nation communities: